BitcoinDesign/Guide/guide/case-studies/blixt-wallet.md

 *For more information on channels, see the [Technology Primer]({{'/guide/getting-started/technology-primer/#what-is-a-payment-channel' | relative_url}}) and [Lightning Liquidity]({{'/guide/how-it-works/liquidity/' | relative_url}}) section.*
 - Explaining to users how long it takes to open a channel sets a clear expectation around the process.
 This would be best done early on during the onboarding journey.

 Opening channels is a process unique to lightning wallets and an essential first step during the onboarding process.
 For users brand-new to lightning, opening a channel in itself is something that is new and unique to them.
-It is then helpful to explain to users why a channel should be opened before presenting them with the channel opening screen An example of the text could read:
+It is then helpful to explain to users why this is necessary, before making them go through this process.
+An example of the text could read:

 ### Explaining the concept of opening a channel to a user that has never used a lightning wallet